Karthicraja-007/Building-damage-classification-using-keras-model/README.md

-# Predict Damage to a building - ML Challenge on Hackerearth
+# Predict Damage to a building

 Determining the degree of damage that is done to buildings post an earthquake can help identify safe and unsafe buildings, thus avoiding death and injuries resulting from aftershocks.
 Leveraging the power of machine learning is one viable option that can potentially prevent massive loss of lives while simultaneously making rescue efforts easy and efficient.